Looking for all Articles by Catherine Wilson Garry?

 Look at the pictures

-Before you start, spend time together looking at the cover, ask your child about the cover and what they think the story might be about.
+Before you start, spend time together looking at the cover, ask your child about what they notice and what they think the story might be about.
 You can also chat about the pictures on each page and encourage your child to tell the story based on the pictures.
+Pointing out what you notice in the artwork, and encouraging them to do the same, is a great way to help them uncover more details - and help them see books as something interactive.

 Bring the story to life